|BGE Set Up:||(Raised) Direct|

 Grill Set Up:

 Grill for 25 – 30 minutes, then flip and grill for another 25 – 30 minutes.
 Don’t be afraid to adjust the cooking times slightly based on your experience or taste.
-If you are grilling direct, keep in mind the wings that are directly over the fire (as opposed to the ones around the edges of the grill) may cook faster.
+When you are grilling direct, keep in mind the wings that are directly over the fire (as opposed to the ones around the edges of the grill) may cook faster.
 This is why the cooking temperature is relatively low; some folks grill their wings at 400F or higher.
 When you flip the wings, you may want to move them from the center of the grill to the edge and vice versa.
-This is why I like cooking wings indirect, it’s less work because there are no hot spots on the grill.
+This is one drawback of cooking the wings direct; you have to pay attention to the hot spots on the grill.
 I prefer my wings served “dry” rather than with the sauce already applied, but I know everyone’s tastes differ.
 So if you like your wings “wet,” you can take the last 5 minutes of grilling time and baste the wings with your sauce of choice.